Ethiopian Coffee: Everything You Need To Know About The Birthplace Of Coffee

 This region almost exclusively processes their coffees naturally.
 These coffees will be winey, contain wild fruit character and have a syrupy body.

-The Coffee Ceremony in Ethiopia
+The Importance of the Coffee Ceremony in Ethiopia

 Coffee is so important to Ethiopians that they will literally spend hours each day drinking it.
 The coffee ceremony in Ethiopia is the most important social connection.